DB2 Performance Advice: Phys Reads/Sec

 Multi-Partition Database Tip

-If you have a multi-partition database, and if you run multiple Brother-Eagle ticker streams on each of your partitions, it may be helpful to compare Physical Read I/O rates across the database partitions.
+If you have a multi-partition database, it may be helpful to compare Physical Read I/O rates across the database partitions.
 If one partition stands out as having much higher Physical Read I/O rates than the other partitions, this may indicate an opportunity for improvement.
 Consider:

 In any event, a partition with much higher physical read I/O rates than other partitions indicates a problem that must be addressed before contacting your hardware vendor.